We focus our representation on CDCR officers and staff in facilities throughout Northern California.

 We've have handled cases for correctional officers and staff at both the prisons and fire camps.
 New prison procedures in recent years have increased "wear and tear" and impact on CDCR staff especially correctional officers; increased work load naturally leads to increased injuries.

-Corrections officers and CDCR are required to supervise, care for, and discipline the inmates in the fire camps.
-Long hours, limited staff combined with required supervision and discipline of inmates leads to injuries to CDCR staff.
+Long hours, limited staff combined with required supervision and discipline of inmates leads to injuries to CDCR staff in the fire camps.

 Why Are Workers' Compensation CDCR Cases Different?